Fremantle Stuff > buildings > Manning Buildings

-Manning Buildings '135 High St' is the name of the current development proposal by Gerard O'Brien's Silverleaf.
+Manning Buildings '135 High St' is the name of the current development by Gerard O'Brien's Silverleaf.

-Within the (High St) Manning Buildings a distinction may also be made between Manning Chambers, the section at 1-5 William St, and also the unnamed building at 7-11 William St which contains the Wrightson barbershop and two other shops, and is older than the rest of the Manning buildings.
+Within the (High St) Manning Buildings a distinction may also be made between Manning Chambers, the section at 1-5 William St, and also the unnamed building at 7-11 William St which contains the Wrightson barbershop (formerly Nixon & Merrilees photographic studio) and two other shops, and is older than the rest of the Manning buildings.

-Photo of Manning Chambers, 1-5 William St, 1985, by Skip Watkins, courtesy of FHC #E000262: The Manning Chambers of 1-5 William Street, were built by the Manning family who emigrated to Australia in the 1830s and became the biggest landowners in Fremantle.
+Photo of Manning Chambers, 1-5 William St, 1985, by Skip Watkins, from Fremantle Library Local History Collection #E000262: The Manning Chambers of 1-5 William Street, were built by the Manning family who emigrated to Australia in the 1830s and became the biggest landowners in Fremantle.
 The Manning buildings were built from 1902 to 1906 for a cost of £2,243, as an investment, by the trustees for the Manning Bros Estate.
 The National Trust assessment cites Cavanagh & Cavanagh as the main architects for the buildings with various builders for the different stages.
 The buildings house various retail and commercial uses.
 Part of a project funded by the City of Fremantle to photograph National Trust classified properties in Fremantle.

 Fire brigade map, 1952, of the High St Manning buildings and vicinity.

-Skip Watkins' 1985 photo of the South Terrace Manning Buildings, courtesy of the Fremantle History Centre.
+Skip Watkins' 1985 photo of the South Terrace Manning Buildings, courtesy of the Fremantle Library Local History Collection.